Prevent biological agents or bio-aerosols in the workplace

 1. Be attentive to hygiene and personal protection

-2. Specifically for the poultry sector: reduce aerosol release
+2. Specifically for the poultry industry: reduce aerosol release

 What does Mensura do for you?

 Mensura can help you with your risk analysis.
 This will show whether you are in good shape legally.
 On this basis, we give advice on how to eliminate the identified bottlenecks.
-In addition, we can carry out dust measurements in the workplace, ensure the follow-up of the periodic health monitoring, and the workplace visit.
-Contact an expert from the Department of Occupational Hygiene via hyg-toxi@mensura.be and find out what we can do for you.
+In addition, we are also responsible for following up on the regular health monitoring and the workplace visit